 Hope you try it!

-- 2 leaves bunches spinach or Malabar spinach tough stems trimmed out.
-Stack the and tender stems and cut into thin ribbons.
+- 2 bunches spinach or Malabar spinach, tough stems trimmed out.
+Stack the leaves and cut into ribbons

 - 1 tbsp coconut oil

 - 10 cloves of garlic, smashed but not chopped

 - 1 tsp red pepper flakes or chili pepper powder like cayenne